Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Mullen Automotive, Inc. (MULN) Investors of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, May 9, 2022 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Mullen Automotive, Inc. f/k/a Net Element, Inc. ("Mullen" or the "Company) (NASDAQ: MULN) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Mullen securities between June 15, 2020, and April 6, 2022, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/muln.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Mullen Automotive, Inc. f/k/a Net Element, Inc. (“Mullen” or the “Company) (NASDAQ: MULN) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Mullen securities between June 15, 2020, and April 6, 2022, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fmuln.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.